The Best Slow Cooker Brands According to Our Test Kitchen

-After weeks of testing, a few slow cookers rose to the top.
-Find out which fit your slow cooking style.
+After weeks of testing, a few slow cookers rose to the top during product testing.
+Find out which fits your slow cooking style.

 - Capacity: 7 quarts

-Best for Slow-Cooked Casseroles: Crock-Pot 3.5-Quart Casserole Crock Slow Cooker
+Best for Casseroles: Crockpot 3.5-Quart Casserole Crock Slow Cooker

 - Capacity: 3.5 quarts

-- Features: Snap-tight lid for transport, the removable insert is oven-safe
+- Features: Snap-tight lid for transport, oven-safe removable insert

 How to Take Care of Your Slow Cooker